modelica/AsianModelicaConference2022/README.md

 A decision about the acceptance of sponsors and exhibitors will be based upon Modelica/FMI relevance of products and/or services at the time of application submission.

-# Important Dates
+# Important Dates (further extended in August 19)

-* Full papers submission: 		August 21, 2022
+* Full papers submission: 		September 11, 2022
-* Notification of acceptance: 	September 30, 2022
+* Notification of acceptance: 	October 2, 2022
-* Final papers submission: 	    October 15, 2022
+* Final papers submission: 	    October 23, 2022
-* Early bird registration: 		October 15, 2022
+* Early bird registration: 		October 23, 2022

 # Registration